lusuJR/LusuJokesWebApp/README.md

   <li>dotnet ef --version</li>
 </ul>

-<p>To resolve this issue, install the EF Core CLI tools (dotnet-ef) globally or locally, ensure your project includes the necessary EF Core packages, and try running the dotnet-ef command again.
-Let me know if you encounter any further issues!</p>
+<p>To resolve this issue, install the EF Core CLI tools (dotnet-ef) globally or locally, ensure your project includes the necessary EF Core packages, and try running the dotnet-ef command again.</p>